clipmarcos/server-base/README.md

-# API REST BASE MARCOS
+# API REST BASE

+This server is based on class